Part Twelve: Pattern Entry

 Chapter Sixty-three -- Torture

-The first of September, 2013...
-Khyron Kravshera has captured a resizing chamber and has sent out a beckon call for all Zentraedi to join him.
+The first of September, 2013… Khyron Kravshera has captured a resizing chamber and sent out a beckon call for all Zentraedi to join him.
 Operation Southern Cross is teetering on the brink of catastrophe.
 I am medically discharged from the Navy with a meager pension and a handshake from my Admiral.
 I am a civilian now.
 Lost and adrift it seems.
 My depression is thick and pervasive.
 I have no purpose in life now.
 I have been married to my job and in course have managed to forget--or neglect--all the responsibilities of fatherhood.
 The only trade I know is that of defending others.
 I have nowhere to go...nothing to do.
 I can only sit and mope.

 Then came my father's phone call.
 A video from a Zentraedi group showed a grainy picture of twelve humans, all military, from various branches of the RDF and varied ethnic backgrounds.
 It took but a second to recognize my friend--my brother--Joshua.
 Horror consumed me as a Micronized Zentraedi foot soldier struck each of the prisoners in the back of the head with a rifle butt.
 Josh's eyes were wild with fire and he spit at his captors in defiance.
 His reward was more beating with the rifle.
 But he spat again until he passed out from another beating, bleeding from a head wound that was certainly a reopened one.
 By the time he came to he was met with a most grotesque scene.